emmanuel-londono/combine-PDFs/README.md

 # Combine-PDFs-App
-Python Applet that combines multiple PDF files into one PDF file.
+A Python applet that combines multiple PDF files into one PDF file.